AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/outbound-proxy.md

     Proxy host | *127.0.0.1*
     Proxy port | *1080*

+3. Tap **Save and select**.

-3. Enable the main Proxy switch and AdGuard protection to route your device's traffic through the proxy.
+4. Enable the main Proxy switch and AdGuard protection to route your device's traffic through the proxy.

 ## Limitations